Danny02/DarwinsBox/Util/README.md

 This lib has still an experimental status.
 It works greate as a proof of concept, but still lacks a lot of standard functionality(std. matrix funcs, not sure about im/mutability, quaternions ...).
-Another point is performance, which is not as good as it could be, but I'm confident that this framworks has a lot of optimization opertunities.
+Another point is performance, which is not as good as it could be, but I'm confident that this framwork has a lot of optimization opertunities.
 The Next step will be macro generated optimized classes for the most common arities of some sorts.

 ## Basic Concepts